AlvaroRoger/Alvaro-Roger/index.md

 #### They gave me a simple scene with the standard pipeline and some models and asked me to create some "game feel" out of that.
 - Decided to create some gameplay, so it could feel natural.
 - Migrated the project to Universal Render Pipeline.
-- Created some particles and shaders to give more feedback to the player about what she can do.
+- Created some particles and shaders to give more feedback to the player.

 <p align="center">
   <img src="https://github.com/AlvaroRoger/PortfolioWebsite.github.io/assets/49962993/2a2bebc0-7397-4fe6-b7b7-87ad1501b7db" />